vl4ds/Documentation/getting-started/up-and-running.rst

 Up and Running
 ==============

-SmartThings offers a rich toolset to administer their SmartThings account, as well as to develop, test, and publish custom code.
+SmartThings offers a rich toolset to develop, test, and publish custom code.

 Don't have a SmartThings Hub or any devices yet?
 Carry on!
 You can still create an account and even develop without any hardware, by using our online IDE and simulator.